peter-lewis/nearest-human-color/README.md

 The library then takes the results from the Euclidean color differencial, and then average it with CIEDE2000 color differencial calculation to obtain an approximation of closest color as a human eye would see.

-The approach is a combination of the two methods listed here, with some tweaking to imrpove output: https://en.wikipedia.org/wiki/Color_difference
+The approach is a combination of the two methods listed here, along with a factor for hue as well, with some tweaking to imrpove output: https://en.wikipedia.org/wiki/Color_difference

 The most realistic optimization that could be made here would probably be to cache results so that multiple calls for the same color can return immediately.